Post-Pandemic Senior Living Changes Here to Stay

 “Elevate communities use a small house concept.
 They have 96 to 104 units and are 55,000 square feet.
 Six neighborhoods each have private rooms for up to 16 residents, plus multi-use common spaces.
 When it comes to illnesses such as COVID-19, the design allows communities to isolate a neighborhood easily and not affect an entire building.”

 Finally, when it comes to engagement, the idea of in-person, large group gatherings can no longer function as the be-all end-all.
-Instead, providers have to consider new ways that their communities leverage technology to facilitate engagement, even when residents are quarantined.
+Instead, providers have to consider new ways that their communities leverage technology to facilitate engagement, even when residents are quarantined during a crisis.

 For instance, there are now tech-forward solutions that can transform a resident’s TV into a social, health, and wellness engagement engine, keeping residents entertained, active, and connected—all from the safety of their room.

 In response, many communities have turned to technology to bridge the gap and ensure the delivery of care.
-Telehealth services have made it easier and safer for residents to meet with their care providers without ever having to venture from the safety of their apartment.
+Telehealth services have made it easier and safer for residents to meet with their care providers without ever having to venture from the safety of their apartment and risk contracting the virus.

 There’s also been a shift toward expanding in-house primary care facilities.
 This expansion is largely due to the competitive advantages this brings to communities combined with the number of community-sponsored Medicare Advantage Programs and Benefits on the market.
 Per Senior Housing News: